minio/minio/docs/bucket/replication/README.md

   }
  ]
 }
 ```
+Please note that the permissions required by the admin user on the target cluster can be more fine grained to exclude permissions like
+"s3:ReplicateDelete", "s3:GetBucketObjectLockConfiguration" etc depending on whether delete replication rules are set up or if object locking is disabled on `destbucket`.
+The above policies assume that replication of objects, tags and delete marker replication are all enabled on object lock enabled buckets.
+A sample script to setup replication is provided [here](https://github.com/minio/minio/blob/master/docs/bucket/replication/setup.sh)

 Once successfully created and authorized, the `mc admin bucket remote add` command generates a replication target ARN.
 This command lists all the currently authorized replication targets:
 ```
 mc admin bucket remote ls myminio/srcbucket --service "replication"